jraillard/parkndeploy/doc/step4_further_improvements.md

 &rarr; This aim to have a minimal check when someone in making a merge request on your repository before reviewing the code and merge it :wink:

-:star::star: Create the CI Pipeline and connect it to our CD Pipeline
+:star::star: Create the CI Pipeline for releases and connect it to our CD Pipeline

 &rarr; The CD pipeline would (in parallel or sequentially) :
 - For Frontend app :